shyun3/dotfiles/README.md

 ### Plugin Notes

-If using Ubuntu 22.04, consider installing `fzf` through `apt`.
+Prefer the latest binary for `fzf`.
 If installing through Git, there is no need to run the `install` script as this is covered by the plugin.

 Prefer the automatic installer for [pyenv][].
 This will also install `pyenv-virtualenv`.
 Make sure to install the [Python build